Regierungsgebäude ("Government building")

 The main entrance in the front features a red marble base with a double-headed eagle designed by George Niemann.
 Its inscription above shows a quote from a poem by Grillparzer: "In deinem Lager ist Österreich".
 The reliefs by Hans Bitterlich feature Radetzky at the war council amidst his generals to the left, as well as his father amidst some soldiers to the right.
 There are two fountains positioned laterally: Pedestals with water-spouting lion heads, above which rests the double-headed eagle on top of Corinthian columns.

-Federal Ministry of Labour
+Federal Ministry of Labour and Economy

 Federal Ministry of Social Affairs, Health, Care and Consumer Protection

-Federal Ministry of Agriculture, Regions and Tourism
+Federal Ministry of Agriculture, Forestry, Regions and Water Management

 Federal Ministry of Climate Action, Environment, Energy, Mobility, Innovation and Technology